rafed/devra/content/posts/DOCKER/useful docker commands/index.md

 The commands mentioned above are just the ones that I mostly use.
 To know more commands run the following.

 {{<highlight bash>}}
-# See list of all commands
+# See a list of all commands
 $ docker

 # Run 'docker COMMAND --help' for more information on a command.